Suhail1820/Alert-triage-workflow-accukox/work-flow.md

 These alerts are:

-Aggregated into a centralized system
+• Aggregated into a centralized system

-Normalized into a common format
+• Normalized into a common format

-Enriched with context (cloud, account, resource, IAM actor) Assigned a severity level based on risk and impact
+• Enriched with context (cloud, account, resource, IAM actor)

+• Assigned a severity level based on risk and impact
 ________________________________________

 ## Alert Overview & Prioritization

-All incoming alerts are presented in a centralized dashboard.
-The analyst quickly scans and prioritizes alerts using severity, resource type, and timestamp to identify high-risk issues that require immediate attention.
+All alerts are displayed in a dashboard with severity cards (Critical, High, Medium, Low) along with MTTR and recent incident history.

+The analyst:

+• Quickly scans alert distribution

+• Identifies high-risk alerts (Critical/High)

+• Uses MTTR trends to understand response performance
 ________________________________________

 ## Alert Filtering & Selection

+The analyst navigates to the Incidents table to reduce noise and focus on actionable alerts.

+They apply filters such as:

+• Severity

+• Cloud (AWS / Azure / GCP)

+• Account

+• Status (Open / In Review / Resolved)

-To reduce noise, the analyst applies filters such as severity, cloud account, or alert status.
-A specific alert is then selected for deeper analysis.
+A specific alert is selected for deeper investigation.
 ________________________________________

 ## Contextual Investigation

-The selected alert is expanded to view detailed information, including affected resources, activity logs, and related events.
-This helps the analyst understand the root cause and potential impact.
+The selected alert opens in a detailed investigation view.

+The analyst reviews:

+• Affected resource (e.g., S3 bucket, IAM user)

+• Cloud and account context

+• IAM actor (who performed the action)

+• Data exposure & sensitive assets

+• Audit trail (timeline of events)
 ________________________________________

-## Decision & Action
+## Playbook-Assisted Decision & Action

-Based on the investigation, the analyst determines the appropriate response.
-Actions may include resolving the issue, assigning it to another team, marking it as a false positive, or monitoring it further.
+Based on the investigation, the analyst determines the next step.

+They can:

+Refer to playbooks for standardized remediation of known issues

+Execute actions:

+• Resolve

+• Assign

+• Mark as false positive

+• Keep in review

+## Playbooks help:

+• Reduce decision time

+• Ensure consistent remediation

+• Enable faster onboarding of new analysts
 ________________________________________

-## Resolution & Documentation
+## Remediation & Automation

-After taking action, the alert status is updated.
-Relevant notes, actions taken, and observations are recorded to maintain a clear audit trail.
+## After remediation:

+• Alert status is updated (Resolved / Closed)

+• Actions taken are recorded in the audit trail

+• Evidence and notes are stored for compliance and future reference
 ________________________________________

 ## Continuous Workflow

-The analyst moves on to the next prioritized alert, ensuring continuous monitoring and efficient handling of incoming security issues.
+The analyst proceeds to the next alert while the system improves over time:

+• Repeated alerts → converted into playbooks

+• Alerts may be grouped/deduplicated to reduce noise

+• Metrics like MTTR are updated to track efficiency